Coats, blankets, and non-perishable foods top Operation Holiday requests

 WICHITA, Kan.
 (KSNW) – In four days, Operation Holiday will distribute much-needed food and clothing to those without.
 With less than a week to go, the non-profit says they still need donations.

-Officials say new or gently-used coats for kids are desperately needed as well as blankets.
+Officials say new or gently-used coats for kids, particularly size 2T-5T, are desperately needed as well as blankets.
 Also, more donations of non-perishable food, especially canned fruit, have been requested.

+Please note HumanKind Ministries has received an abundance of adult coats and shoes and is no longer able to accept and store anymore.

+“We are so grateful for whatever donation you can make to support this important work serving thousands of our low-income neighbors,” says HumanKind Ministries President/CEO LaTasha St. Arnault.
+“No gift is too small and every donation helps.”

 Operation Holiday officials ask visitors to drop off any donations at the warehouse in the former Sears building at Towne West Square.